bhavyaj12/bhavyaj12/README.md

 - 📌 I hope to contribute towards making the world a better place through my work and voice!

 - 📫 I immensely enjoy learning, and am highly capable of adapting myself to different technology stacks as per requirement and personal curiosity.
-- ⚡ A fun fact about me: **I've lived in about 20 states of India!**
+- ⚡ A fun fact about me: **I've lived in about 20 states of India and studied in 8 different schools!**
 - 👯 Pronouns: she/her